Best Driver For A Slice In 2023 – With Expert Reviews

 While the terms “beginner” and “slicer” often go hand-in-hand in golf, not all clubs are made to cover both categories.
 The Callaway Big Bertha B21 is a slightly more exaggerated version, comparable to their Maverick MAX line, but providing a little bit more speed, a little bit more draw correction, and a little bit lighter setup and higher launch than their Maverick line.
 All of these are done to appeal to the golfer who wants the absolute most help they can get off of the tee, especially while learning the game.

-Callaway tricks this driver out beyond the Maverick MAX by setting it up with internal weighting that makes the club as draw-biased as they can possibly make it.
-It also comes stock with a 55 gram shaft which is definitely on the lightweight end of the spectrum and moves the COG of the club head as low and as forward as they can to provide the highest launch, least spin, and highest ball speeds that they can!
+Callaway tricks this driver out beyond the Maverick MAX by setting it up with internal weighting that makes the club as draw biased as they can possibly make it.
+It also comes stock with a 55 gram shaft which is definitely on the lightweight end of the spectrum and moves the Center Of Gravity of the driver head as low and as forward as they can to provide the highest launch, least spin, and highest ball speeds that they can!

 What We Like

-• Maximum draw bias is great for controlling a slice
+• Maximum draw bias driver is great for controlling a slice

 • The combination of high launch and low spin will help you maximize distance